How to Paint a Brick Fireplace

 Bricks are porous and absorb a lot of water, so allow them to dry for 24 hours before priming and painting.

-Step #3: Prime the Brick
+Step 3: Prime the Brick

-After you’ve taped off the edges of your fireplace and trim, use a paintbrush to prime all the mortar lines between the bricks, being careful not to leave any unprimed spots.
-We recommend a high-quality acrylic latex primer like Fresh Start® High-Hiding All Purpose Primer (046) or INSL-X® Aqua Lock®.
-Once the mortar is primed, use the roller to prime the face of the brick surface more quickly (1/2" or 3/8" naps will give you the best coverage, depending on the texture of your brick).
+Once the mortar is primed, use the roller to prime the face of the brick fireplace (a 12.7 mm [1/2 in.] nap roller cover or 9.5 mm [3/8 in.] nap roller cover will give you the best coverage, depending on the texture of your brick).
 A second coat of primer may be necessary to prevent any remaining soot or mineral staining from leaching through, especially if you are using a light paint colour.
-Note that due to the absorbency of the brick, you will likely need more primer than you would for a similar size wall surface.
-For best results, allow the primer to dry overnight.
+Because brick is porous and absorbent, you will likely need more primer than you would for a similar size wall surface.
+For best results, let the primer dry overnight.

 Lightbulb icon